mas-bandwidth/gafferongames/content/post/packet_fragmentation_and_reassembly.md

     {
         serialize_int( stream, numItems, 0, MaxItems );
         for ( int i = 0; i &lt; numItems; ++i )
+        {
             serialize_int( stream, items[i], -100, +100 );
+        }
         return true;
     }
 };
 </pre>

-This may seem contrived but in the real world these situations really do occur.
-For example, if you have a strategy where you send all un-acked events from server to client and you hit a spike of reliable-ordered events and a burst of packet loss, you can easily end up with packets larger than MTU, even though your average packet size is quite small.
+This may seem somewhat contrived but these situations really do occur.
+For example, if you have a strategy where you send all un-acked events from server to client and you hit a burst of packet loss, you can easily end up with packets larger than MTU, even though your average packet size is quite small.

+Another case ... delta encoder.

+-- trim this section. too divergent

 In most cases, it's a good idea to avoid this by implementing a strategy where you only include a subset of events or state updates into each packet in order to stay under a specified maximum packet size.
 This strategy works well in many cases... but there is one case where it doesn't: <strong><span style="text-decoration: underline;">delta encoding</span>. </strong>

 Packets created by a delta encoder have a size proportional to the amount of state changed between the previous and the current state.
 If there are a lot of differences between the states then the delta will be large and there's simply nothing you can do about it.
 If this delta just happens to be bigger than MTU, tough luck, you still have to send it!
 So you can see that with delta encoding, you really can't limit to some maximum packet size that is below MTU, so a packet fragmentation and re-assembly strategy makes sense in that case.

+-- end trim

 Lets get back to packet structure.
 It's fairly common to add a sequence number at the header of each packet.
 This isn't anything complicated.
 It's just a packet number that increases with each packet sent. eg: 0,1,2,3.
 I like to use 16 bits for sequence numbers even though they wrap around in about 15 minutes @ 60 packets-per-second, it's very unlikely you will ever receive a ~15 minute old packet sent over the network and confuse it for a newer packet with the same number.
 If this is a concern for you, consider using 32 bit sequence numbers instead.